 Above from L-to-R are Bob Steele, Guinn 'Big Boy' Williams, Hoot Gibson, Harry Carey and a dying Tom Tyler in a scene from POWDERSMOKE RANGE (RKO, 1935).
 This early Three Mesquiteers film had Carey as Tucson Smith, Gibson as Stony Brooke, and Williams as Lullaby Joslin.
 Steely eyed Tom Tyler portrayed the good/bad gunman 'Sundown Saunders', and Steele played the 'Guadalupe Kid'.

 (Courtesy of Les Adams)

 (Courtesy of Les Adams)

-Four months after release of LAW OF THE 45'S was released to the theaters around December 1, 1935.
+LAW OF THE 45'S was released to the theaters around December 1, 1935.
 A few months earlier, RKO and director Wallace Fox put MacDonald's POWDERSMOKE RANGE on the screen, this time relegating Williams to the role of Lullaby Joslin and giving his Tucson Smith character to Harry Carey with Hoot Gibson cast as Stony Brooke.
 But Williams obviously took it all in stride as he played the role with his usual happy-go-lucky flair.
 Conversely, one of his most memorable performances came that same year in the mystery/drama, THE GLASS KEY, starring George Raft and Ray Milland, in which Williams plays a sadistic gangster, much in the style of Bob Steele in the Humphrey Bogart THE BIG SLEEP (Warner Bros., '46).